Love That Dog

 Love That Dog is a free verse piece written by Sharon Creech and published by HarperCollins.
 It is written in diary format, in the perspective of a young boy who resists poetry assignments from his teacher.
 The author drew inspiration from Walter Dean Myers' poem, Love That Boy.
 The book received good reviews and was a finalist for the 2001 Carnegie Medal as well as being commended at the 2002 Children's Book Awards.
 The book has also appeared on the New York Times Best Seller list.

+Plot

-Love That Dog is composed of multiple short chapters - each chapter is listed as a diary entry.
+Love That Dog is composed of multiple short chapters – each chapter is listed as a diary entry.
 As the novel develops and Jack's confidence grows, so does his literary style.
 He progresses from short and defiant sentences to more sophisticated poetry.
+Jack writes many poems, and eventually stops being anonymous.

+Jack hints, but only directly tells at the end, that his dog named Sky got run over by a blue car splattered with mud speeding down the road.